Nam Duniya Nam Style: Production

 The film was extensively shot in Karnataka, Kashmir and Malaysia.

 Music

 The music of the film was composed by Shaan Rahman which marked his debut in Kannada cinema.

 Release

 Critical reception

 A critic from The Times of India wrote that "Director Preetham Gubbi, one of the talented directors in Sandalwood, could have done a better job of the romantic story with some lively sequences".
 A. Sharadhaa of The New Indian Express wrote that "Nam Duniya, Nam Style is missing Preetham Gubbi’s magic".
+A critic from Deccan Herald wrote, "Nam Duniya Nam Style is an almost well-made yet irreverent film — perfect for passing the time and getting entertained without digging deep".